janwilmans/nullptr/_posts/2019-07-31-optimize-windows-10.md

 ## Further optimization

-There are also manual steps you can take to improve, for example, startup time.
-See Settings -> Apps -> Startup and disable all programs you don't regularly use.
+There are also manual steps you can take to improve, for example, startup time, or overall speed

+*   See Settings -> Apps -> Startup and disable all programs you don't regularly use.
+*   Set power options to 'High performance', paste 'Control Panel\Hardware and Sound\Power Options' into explorer and select 'High performance'

 ## Aside from windows settings there are tools